 Nearly everything that connects to the internet via Bluetooth, Wi-Fi, or hardline creates at least some level of privacy and security vulnerability for your family.
 Even the colored light bulbs you buy for your kids’ room can make you a target for a hacker!
 Have you thought about how you’re going to keep your kids safe online?
 Has the cost of security software been a deterrent in the past?
 Are you still debating cost versus risk?
 Let’s take a deeper look.

-The Identity Theft Resource Center® (ITRC) reported that cybercriminals continue to be less interested in stealing large amounts of personal information directly from consumers but instead are taking advantage of bad consumer behaviors to commit identity-related crimes against businesses by using stolen credentials like logins and passwords.
+The Identity Theft Resource Center® (ITRC) reports that cybercriminals continue to be less interested in stealing large amounts of personal information directly from consumers and are instead taking advantage of bad consumer behaviors to commit identity-related crimes against businesses by using stolen credentials like logins and passwords.
 Criminals use these credentials to make ransomware and phishing attacks against businesses.

 A vulnerability created by a family device or a naïve user could be exploited to create an attack against your business or employer’s business.
 That’s the real risk.
-The cost of losing your source of income is too much to leave to hackers and criminals – especially compared to the low cost of covering an entire family for 12 months with our Avast Ultimate security package.
+The cost of losing your source of income is too much to leave to hackers and criminals – especially compared to the low cost of covering an entire family with Avast One.

-Avast Ultimate is not just a single piece of security software.
-It’s a suite of everything you need to look after all your family’s devices in one premium and easy-to-use service with our top cleanup and tune up tools included.
+Avast One is more than a single piece of security software.
+It’s an all-in-one service for everything you need to look after all your family’s devices in one premium and easy-to-use service.

 The beginning of the school year is the perfect time to boost your child’s digital literacy by talking to them about online safety, cybersecurity in school, and celebrating their digital milestones.

 Advice for parents who are having issues with your kids facing addictive and/or inappropriate content on YouTube.